 The school has procedures for finding out how pupils think and feel about the school, and has regard in these in respect of the Equality Act.

-We consult parents and carers through surveys and a parent forum.
-We also use social media as a quick, current means to improve how we share information and obtain responses from parents and carers.
+We consult parents and carers through online surveys and a parent forum.
 We are able to respond quickly to any concern about perceived inequality, unlawful discrimination or harassment.

 Part Two: Objectives

 Diminishing Difference